Epimethic/Capstone-V---Ebookstore/README.md

 # ebookstore
-Final Capstone - This program should allow the clerk to enter data about new books into the database, update book information, delete books from the database and search to find the availability of books in the database.
+Final Capstone - This program should allow the clerk to enter data about new books into the SQLite database, update book information, delete books from the database and search to find the availability of books in the database.

 ebookstore_db.py provides the code for the initial data that is input into the database.
 Once run, this creates a file in \data called ebookstore_db which the main program will open and interact with.